niels-lubbes/ns_lattice/README.md

 See the [source code](https://github.com/niels-lubbes/ns_lattice/blob/master/ns_lattice/src/ns_lattice) the io-specification of each function.
 The [test functions](https://github.com/niels-lubbes/ns_lattice/blob/master/ns_lattice/src/tests)
-might be informative for how to call function.
+might be informative for how to call each function.

 For running the examples below, either copy paste the code into the Sage interface or run them as a Python module: